Skip to content

 # Blame graph shows: agent identity + session link

-For the Copilot cloud agent, signing is automatic — no configuration required.
-Verify your repository has "Require signed commits" enabled to take advantage of it.
+For the Copilot cloud agent, signing is automatic with no configuration required.
+Check that your repository has "Require signed commits" enabled to use it.

 Key Takeaways